 - Under the Single Family Housing Loan and Grant Program, grants may be recaptured if the property is sold in less than 3 years.
 Grant funds may be used only to pay for repairs and improvements resulting in the removal of health and safety hazards.
 A loan/grant combination is made if the applicant can repay part of the cost.
 Loans and grants can be combined for up to $27,500 in assistance.

-- The Guaranteed Program is designed for the purchase of a single family residence, refinance construction loans to permanent financing, refinance your existing Rural Deveopment Guaranteed or Direct loan to lower the interest rate and/or extend the term.
+- The Guaranteed Program is designed for the purchase of a single family residence, refinance construction loans to permanent financing, and refinancing an existing Rural Development Guaranteed or Direct loan to lower the interest rate and/or extend the term.
 Your income cannot exceed the moderate income limit.
 Application is made through an approved lender or a mortgage broker that works with an approved lender.
 100% financing is available.

 - The Direct Program will aid you in the qualified purchase of a single family residence.
 This requires a stable source of income and a workable credit history.
 Household income cannot exceed the low income level.
 These limits vary by county.
 The Direct Program financing is from the USDA Rural Housing Service and is a fixed interest rate with a 33 year loan term.
 100% financing is also available.

 - The 504 Loan/Grant Program has allowed numerous homeowners to remove health and safety hazards from their existing dwelling.
 The purpose of this program is to repair or modernize a home.
 Grants are available to make health and safety repairs to homes for homeowners, who are at least 62 years of age and cannot afford a loan.
 The individual must be considered very-low income in order to be eligible for this program.
 Again, these limits vary depending on the county where you live and can be viewed by visiting the website.